-Arsenal to face holders Lyon in Champions League
+Arsenal to face Lyon in Women's Champions League

 Arsenal, the only English team to win the competition, will also play Juventus and Zurich in Group C.

-Last season's runners-up Barcelona will take on Bayern Munich, Rosengard and Benfica.
+Last season's runners-up Barcelona play Bayern Munich, Rosengard and Benfica.

 European debutants Roma are in a group with two-time winners Wolfsburg, Slavia Prague and St Polten.